cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

 Now let us take a deeper look at the code step by step.
-First, `cdopt` imports necessary packages and set the parameters.
+First, we imports necessary packages and set the parameters for the optimization problem.

 ```python
 # Import basic functions